The Best Multiple Sclerosis (MS) Symptom Tracker App for Patients

 Cause of Multiple Sclerosis

 Just like most disorders, Multiple Sclerosis has no clear proof of how it came to be.
-But there are factors which makes a person vulnerable to it.
+But there are factors which make a person vulnerable to it.
 A family history of a disease is one of the most common links.
 People have a higher chance of getting MS if their parents have it.
 But just to make it clear: it is not considered an inherited disease or disorder.

 The early signs